diegooliveirazup/template-aggragation-app/README.md

-# Repository to be used as a template that delivery a standard pipeline/infrastructure elements
+# Repository created to be used as a template that delivers a standard pipeline/infrastructure elements

 ## What is covered: